Lesson 16A1

 end

-Here, the independent clause is combined with the subordinating clause, using the subordinating conjunction: weil.
-The conjugated verb hat, is placed in the END position.
+Here, the independent clause is combined with the subordinating conjunction: weil, which takes position 1.
+The subject sie takes position 2, and the conjugated verb hat is placed at the end position of the clause.